tinytort/201d-spring-2017/class-05-images-color-text/lab/README.md

 ### HTML and JS setup
 You are being given starter code for today, in the index.html and app.js files inside of this directory.
 The success of your code will be determined by whether it passes tests that are in tests.js file.
 You do not need to do anything with tests.js, though you should take a look at it to see how it works.

-Submission instructions are in the Canvas assignment.
+Submission instructions are in the Canvas assignment